Print design: Lithography

 Lithography, introduced at the end of the nineteenth century, allowed for the use of color in prints and allowed artists to print on larger surfaces than the letterpress.
 Additionally, lithography enabled artists to draw their own lettering on designs, which was not possible with the letterpress.
 The design was drawn directly onto the stone by the artist, and then transferred onto the surface of the paper.

+Production standards and file delivery

+Professional print workflows often use press-ready PDF files that conform to the PDF/X family of ISO standards (ISO 15930), which define constrained PDF subsets for prepress data exchange intended for predictable print reproduction.
+PDF/X files include requirements such as declaring an output intent that identifies the intended printing conditions, supporting consistent color reproduction across devices and presses.

 Uses

+Print design is essential for branding, marketing, and communication, encompassing business cards, brochures, posters, flyers, packaging, publishing, and advertising.
+It involves creating visual elements and strategic messaging to effectively communicate with target audiences.
+Print design also plays a crucial role in publishing, including book covers, magazine layouts, and official documents.
 Print design remains prevalent in society through all forms of communicative design.
-The importance of printed visual design was highlighted during the first world war, as posters helped to inform and instruct the audience.
+The importance of printed visual design was highlighted during the First World War, as posters helped to inform and instruct the audience.
 A short list of print design's uses today includes: